bentomhall/nih-system/homebrewery/world/player-options.md

 }}

 \page
-# Incantations

-{{note
-##### A word from the author
 A repeated issue is that "utility" and "spells" have become virtually synonymous.
 This means that for a martial to gain "utility", he has to gain something indistinguishable from spells...which casters already do better.

 The intent of the Incantation system is to break this link entirely by turning many of the "utility" spells into incantations that anyone of the appropriate level who discovers the ceremony can enact.
-The spells they're based on no longer exist on anyone's list.
 These are balanced by tier and components.
 These components may include consumable expensive items, required places, time, bloodlines, or number of casters.
 Note that since incantations are not spells, components must be provided explicitly and cannot be provided by a focus or component pouch.

 Spells eligible to be converted to incantations include those used for information gathering, those with either permanent or long-lasting (hours or more) effects, those that allow the party to travel quickly between locations or enable new movement modes (underwater, flying, etc), and those that raise the dead or remove strong conditions.
 Generally, those that deal damage or impose debilitating conditions in a combat environment (other than fixed-location traps and prepared defenses) are not good candidates for conversion.

+{{note
+#### A more extreme variant
+You can take this one step further and *remove* the spells being emulated here from spell lists entirely, making it so the only real way to produce those effects is through the Incantation system.
+But that's not a necessary part of the subsystem.
+They work just fine being a bonus.

+#### Doesn't this provide early access to several spell effects?
+Yup.
+That's because they're gated behind GM action in making the Ritual Scrolls available (for the most part).
+And the early-access spells aren't exactly the most powerful effects.
 }}